Information and FAQs for Oregon State University students interested in becoming a nurse.

 No. Students are encouraged to major in a subject that interests them and add in general prerequisites.

-College of Public Health and Human Sciences, and College of Liberal Arts have majors that incorporate many of the prereqs:
+The College of Health, and College of Liberal Arts have majors that incorporate many of the prereqs:

 Many of the prerequisite courses for nursing school also fulfill OSU bacc core categories.
 Students who intend to complete a four-year degree at OSU before pursing nursing school should choose courses that will meet both the pre-nursing requirements as well as the Bacc Core.